Information about the new Permitless or Unlicensed Handgun Carry Laws in Texas starting September 1, 2021: Link

 The Texas LTC class written test contains 25 multiple choice and true/false questions.
 The test is not hard if you pay attention in class and study this review.

 Please Note: The information provided in this study guide is to help people prepare for the Texas LTC class and written test.
 Additional material will be presented in class.
-The Texas LTC Coach provides the study guide for free and does not make any guarantee about the content or completeness.
+The Texas LTC Coach provides this study guide page for free (scroll down) and does not make any guarantee about the content or completeness.
 Please email firstname.lastname@example.org if you notice an error or important information is omitted.

 Handgun Use and Safety: